 Scarlett’s lupus journey began when she was just 2 years old.
 It’s unknown how long she’s actually had lupus as she has had protein in her urine since she was an infant which we contributed to UTIs.
 Her symptoms of lupus began in November of 2017.
 She had complaints of pain in her ankles, my husband and I thought she just wanted to be carried.
 In December of 2017 there were a few days she woke up with periorbital edema but it would resolve a few hours later.
 Then in late January of 2018 our entire family got sick with a respiratory virus.
 We got better, but Scarlett was getting worse.
 A few days before I brought her to the pediatrician’s office I brought her to our local walk-in clinic and we were sent home, that was a Thursday.
-By Sunday at her 3rd birthday party she was not acting herself, over the weekend she quickly deteriorated, she was pale and lethargic.
+By Sunday at her 3rd birthday party she was not acting herself, over the weekend she quickly deteriorated.

 On Monday February 19th 2018 I brought her into the pediatrician’s office her oxygen saturation was 76% and she was immediately admitted to our local hospital and treated for pneumonia.
 But on February 21st 2018, Scarlett experienced her first pulmonary hemorrhage due to lupus and went into cardio-respiratory arrest.
 I did not learn until months later that the code team could not find a pulse for almost 5 minutes, however they were able to revive her and she was flown to Sanford Children’s in Fargo 4 hours away from our home.
 I watched the plane fly over our house from our driveway as we were unable to ride with her.